SudoDEM/sudodem.github.io/features.md

 - _Damping_: local and viscous damping

 ## On the list:
-- MPI & GPU acceleration (on-going)
+- MPI & GPU acceleration
-- Upgrading to Python 3
-- Escaping from Boost
+- Escaping from Boost (on-going)

 [Back to top](#top)